chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-004-singer-link-som.md

 In 1981, Singer split the Link Division into two parts.
 The first part, Link Simulation Systems Division (later Link Tactical Simulations Division), was based in Maryland and focused on energy and industrial simulations.
 The second part, Link Flight Simulation Division, apparently continued to focus on flight simulators and was likely where Lewandowski worked.
 A few years after Lewandowski appeared on *Chronicles*, Canadian firm CAE Industries purchased Link Simulation Systems from Singer.
 By 1990, CAE had also acquired the Flight Simulation Division and consolidated the two divisions back into one unit.
 CAE renamed itself as CAE-Link.

 Hughes Electronics Corporation purchased CAE-Link in 1995.
 Three years later, Raytheon purchased Hughes.
 Finally, in 2000, L-3 Communications acquired Raytheon.
-And despite all of the corproate turnover, the Link simulation business continues in 2021 as [L3Harris](https://www.l3harris.com/all-capabilities/modeling-simulation).
+And despite all of the corprorate turnover, the Link simulation business continues in 2021 as [L3Harris](https://www.l3harris.com/all-capabilities/modeling-simulation).

 ### Harrison Moved from Architecture to Academia

 SOM, Steve Harrison's architecture firm, is also still in business today.
 Skidmore, Owings & Merill dates its own history back to 1936, when it was founded in Chicago by architects Louis Skidmore and Nathalien Owings.
 John O. Merrill, an engineer, joined the firm three years later.
 Today, SOM is known for its work on a number of famous buildings, including New York City's One World Trade Center and the Burj Khalifa in Dubai, which is currently the world's tallest building.

 [Harrison](https://people.cs.vt.edu/%7Esrh/) himself is no longer with SOM.
 He left the firm not too long after his *Chronicles* appearance.
 In 1985, he joined [Xerox PARC](https://www.parc.com/) as a member of its research staff.
 He stayed there until 2002, when he left to found two startup companies before entering academia.
 Since 2003, Harrison has been an [associate professor at Virginia Tech's Department of Computer Science and School of Visual Arts](https://people.cs.vt.edu/srh/Downloads/SteveHarrisonCV.pdf).
-He also serves as director of Virginia Tech's Human-Centered Design Progran and co-director of the Social Informatics Area for the Graduate School.
+He also serves as director of Virginia Tech's Human-Centered Design Program and co-director of the Social Informatics Area for the Graduate School.

 ## Notes from the Random Access File